 We’ve consolidated the FAQs for each Challenge into one document.
 Overall the answers will apply to each challenge, however, we will call out exceptions when necessary. (for example, Pacifists are allowed to have Professions, while everyone else is not).

-If there are any questions you think should be on here, please contact Leeta, Ster or Stone.
+If there are any questions you think should be on here, please contact Leeta or Ster.

 We are accepting Allied Races for the Iron Challenge as well as the variants, however, these characters will be placed in a separate list.
 These characters start at Level 20.
 While this isn’t a HUGE advantage as the Death Knight or Demon Hunter, it’s still a bit of a jump.
 We may bring these races into the main lists at a later date.
 Currently Allied Races are included in the main list for Iron Teams only as the ‘lock in’ is at Level 20.

 For Allied Challengers (except Blood Thirsty and Green challengers), you must UNEQUIP all of your green starting gear.
 If you leave this gear on, you will be red-flagged.